jan-vince/smallgdpr/README.md

 ### Manage cookies

 Put this component to your page with details about privacy (like /gdpr or /cookies).

+> Manage cookies component can be also added as a snippet to Static Page

 Users will be able to change cookies settings.